scottdware/go-panos/README.md

 * [Creating objects from a CSV file](https://github.com/scottdware/go-panos#creating-objects-from-a-csv-file)
 * [Modifying groups from a CSV file](https://github.com/scottdware/go-panos#modifying-object-groups-from-a-csv-file)

+---

 This API allows you to do the following:

-* List various types of objects: address, service, custom-url-category, device-groups, policies, tags, templates, log forwarding profiles, security profile groups, managed devices (Panorama), etc..
+* List objects on devices: address, service, custom-url-category, device-groups (Panorama), policies, tags, templates, log forwarding profiles, security profile groups, managed devices (Panorama), etc..
 * Create, rename, and delete objects.
-* View the jobs on a device.
+* View jobs on a device.
 * Query and retrieve the following log-types: `config`, `system`, `traffic`, `threat`, `wildfire`, `url`, `data`.
-* Create multiple objects (address, service, static/dynamic groups, service groups) at once using a CSV file.
-You can also specify different device-groups you want the object to be created under, as well as tag them.
+* Create multiple objects at once from a CSV file.
+You can also specify different device-groups you want the object to be created under (object overrides), as well as tag them.
 * Modify address and service groups using a CSV file.
 * Create, apply, and remove tags from objects and rules.
 * Create EDL's (External Dynamic List).
-* Edit/modify address, service groups and custom-url-categories.
+* Add/remove objects from address/service groups and custom-url-categories.
 * Create templates, template stacks and assign devices and templates to them (Panorama).
 * Commit configurations and commit to device-groups (Panorama).
 * Apply a log forwarding or security profile to an entire policy or individual rules.